Parliamentary.ai

 Description

-• Peaceful coexistence between different religious and other communities
+• Promoting peaceful coexistence between different communities.

 Government Spending